Sorlock - Sorcerer Warlock Multiclass Build - Baldur's Gate 3 (BG3)

 Level 3

-We unlock the level 2 spell slots and spells.
-We also gain another option for metamagic, this time much better
+The level-up unlocks the level 2 spell slots and spells.
+You also gain another option for metamagic, this time much better

 Because we get level 2 spells it gets interesting.
 Although there is no "all-powerful" spell at this level, there are multiple ones that are decent.
-I would like to recommend a few that you can pick from:
+I would like to recommend:

 Spells | Description |